What to Wear for Business Headshots: The Best Guide for Success

 Black and White Considerations

-A white blazer photographs well if you have medium to deeper skin tone and we use a contrasting backdrop.
+• A white blazer photographs well if you have medium to deeper skin tone and we use a contrasting backdrop.

 Common Combinations That Photograph Well

-Navy blazer with light blue shirt
+• Navy blazer or dark jacket with light blue shirt

-Charcoal jacket with soft ivory shell
+• Charcoal or suit jacket layered over a soft ivory shell

 Patterns to Avoid

-Busy patterns like tiny stripes, tight checks, small herringbone, and high-contrast micro prints create moiré on camera.
+• Busy patterns like tiny stripes, tight checks, small herringbone, and high-contrast micro prints create moiré on camera.
 This distortion draws attention away from your expression and makes the image feel dated.

-Subtle patterns can work if they are larger scale, but solids remain the safer choice.
+• Subtle patterns can work if they are larger scale, but solids remain the safer choice.

 Simple Contrast Rules

-Light top if your backdrop is dark.
+• Light top if your backdrop is dark.
 Darker top if your backdrop is white or very pale.

-Make sure your clothing is a few shades lighter or darker than your skin tone so your face does not blend into your neckline.
+• Make sure your clothing is a few shades lighter or darker than your skin tone so your face does not blend into your neckline.

-Neutral tones like gray, taupe, and soft blue work across most backdrops.
+• Neutral tones like gray, taupe, and soft blue work across most backdrops.

 For same day headshots NYC, we keep a small rack of backup solid tops in the studio.
 More than once, that rack has rescued a session when someone arrived in a pattern that was creating problems on camera.